 |THE MAN WHO REINVENTED THE ARSENAL WAY

 |WENGER'S BEST AND WORST SIGNINGS|

-Ahead of Wenger's milestone game - at Chelsea on Saturday - Arsenal sit third in the Premier League, four points off their opponents in top spot, with an FA Cup semi-final against Wigan Athletic to come at Wembley next month.
+Ahead of Wenger's 100th game in charge - at Chelsea on Saturday - Arsenal sit third in the Premier League, four points off their opponents in top spot, with an FA Cup semi-final against Wigan Athletic to come at Wembley next month.

-Groves, who played for Arsenal for six years between 1986 and 1992, thinks that Wenger has firmly established himself as one of the club's greats.
+Groves, who played for Arsenal for six years between 1986 and 1992, thinks that Wenger has firmly established himself as one of the club's icons.

 "I think he's already an Arsenal legend," he told Perform.
 "He's already up there as Arsenal's greatest ever manager."

 Groves also highlighted the impact Wenger has had in changing attitudes, not only at Arsenal, but in English football.